kanidm/kanidm/designs/session_logout.rst

 Currently, Kanidm relies on "short session times" to manage and limit issues with session disclosure, but this is obviously not optimal long term!
-In addition, there are systems like oauth2 token revocation ( https://datatracker.ietf.org/doc/html/rfc7009 ) which we may want to use to allow global logouts across linked applications.
+In addition, there are systems like OAuth 2.0 token revocation ( https://datatracker.ietf.org/doc/html/rfc7009 ) which we may want to use to allow global logouts across linked applications.

 Goals